Télépopmusik

 Télépopmusik is a French electronic music trio, composed of Fabrice Dumont (bassist of the pop band Autour de Lucie), Stephan Haeri (also known as "2 square" for his solo projects), and Christophe Hetier (also known as "DJ Antipop").

 History

 Télépopmusik was formed by Fabrice Dumont (of Autour de Lucie), Stephan Haeri (2Square, of Planet Zen), and Christophe Hetier (Antipop, of Bel Air) in 1997.

 1997: Sonic 75

 Télépopmusik, contributed "Sonic 75" to the compilation Source Lab 3 X (1997).

 2001-2004: Genetic World

-The group's first album was Genetic World, released in 2001, with several singles from the album released subsequently.
+The group's first album, Genetic World was released in 2001; several singles from the album were released subsequently.

 Rapper Mau, from Earthling, appeared as a guest vocalist on Genetic World as Soda-Pop (tracks "Genetic World", "Da Hoola" and "Trishika").